falkr/ttm4115-2020/pages/prep-components.md

 ## Components and Classes Are Not the Same

-Maybe you think _"Isn't this what objects and classes are for?"_.
-But that doesn't quite fit.
+Maybe you think _"Isn't this what objects and classes are for?"_ But that doesn't quite fit.
 Individual objects are not deployed in a system, they are often too fine-grained.

 You may well think of components as "objects" in terms of "things".
 And internally, when using an object-oriented language, they are  built from classes and objects.
 (They may even extend a class _Component_ provided by some component framework.)
 So if you want to think in object-oriented terms, think of a component as a set of classes and objects assembled into something bigger, with some extra properties that we look at in the following.